 What I loved about Krakow, Poland

-Visit Wawel Castle, walk along the riverside, tour the impressive and elaborate Wieliczka salt mines
+, walk along the Vistula River, tour the impressive and elaborate Wieliczka salt mines

 Of all the places we’ve visited, Krakow is definitely one where I could actually imagine living.
 Perhaps it’s because we lived somewhat like locals while we were there.
 We rented an apartment, went grocery shopping, and ate at “home”.
 We did laundry and watched television.
 I even had to make a quick trip to the shopping mall to buy a new phone charger.
 I felt connected to Poland in a way I haven’t felt connected to another place before.

 Going back to my previous analogy, if Poland was a person, I’m pretty sure I would love him.
 It wouldn’t be the naive, immature teenage kind of love.
-It would be a deep, honest, longstanding love… the kind of love I have for my husband.
-It’s the kind of love that only occurs once you embrace someone for who they are… past and all.
+It would be a deep, honest, longstanding love… The kind of love that only occurs once you embrace someone for who they are, past and all.
 To truly love and appreciate Poland you have to understand its past.
 And while it isn’t pretty, love isn’t always beautiful either.
 When you love something, you accept it for what it is, and when you see how far Poland has come in the last few decades, you can’t help but be amazed at the resilience of the country and its people.
 You can’t help but fall in love.